hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 > The ANSI SQL 1999 spec places essentially no constraints on the behavior of read uncommitted.
 Any and all weird behavior is fair game.
 - https://jepsen.io/consistency/models/read-uncommitted

-There are bugs here, just depends on who's definition you like.
+There are "bugs" here, just depends on what the agreed upon definition is -- in a sense, is what consistency models are really about.
+What are semantics and rules can we agree on what is desired behaviour?

 ![Gyomei Himejima - Good for you for seeing it through](/good.png)

-and that's it!
-Distributed systems are hard!
-These concepts are supposed to be _basics_ from which are composed and higher level abstractions like libraries, tools and applications.
-Scalability but [at what COST?](https://www.usenix.org/system/files/conference/hotos15/hotos15-paper-mcsherry.pdf), here's LMAX doing [100k TPS in < 1ms](https://www.infoq.com/presentations/LMAX/) in 2010 on a single thread of "commodity hardware", [distributed systems are a necessary evil requiring a different lens](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/).
+and that's it! fun with distributed systems, scalability but [at what COST?](https://www.usenix.org/system/files/conference/hotos15/hotos15-paper-mcsherry.pdf), here's LMAX doing [100k TPS in < 1ms](https://www.infoq.com/presentations/LMAX/) in 2010 on a single thread of "commodity hardware", [distributed systems are a necessary evil requiring a different lens](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/).

 {{% callout color="#ffd700" %}}
 If you enjoyed reading this please consider thoughtfully sharing it with someone who might find it interesting!